freezy/VisualPinball.Engine/VisualPinball.Unity/VisualPinball.Unity/Packaging/README.md

 > [!NOTE]
 > We are not 100% sure yet how materials work.
 They seem to be restored correctly in HDRP, but they might use special shaders after import.
 We might need to side-load them as well.
 >
-> The resulting binary ends up at the root of the archive as 📄 table.glb.
+> The resulting binary ends up at the root of the archive as `📄 table.glb`.

 ### Collider Meshes